Marrakech City Guide

 3 || Spices, spices and spices

-Easy to take with you, the different colors make sure you instantly become happy and there are nice places to eat and drink around the L’Espices square.
+Easy to take with you, the different colours make sure you instantly become happy, and there are nice places to eat and drink around the L’Espices square.

 Places des Espices, Marrakech